dennisvink/rubycfn-example/README.md

 ## Rake commands

-`rake` - Compile the code into CloudFormation templates and run unit tests `rake init` - Deploy the DependencyStack in the AWS account `rake compile` - Compile the code into CloudFormation templates `rake spec` - Run unit tests
+`rake` - Retrieve required outputs from DependencyStack, Compile the code into CloudFormation templates and run unit tests `rake init` - Deploy the DependencyStack in the AWS account `rake compile` - Compile the code into CloudFormation templates `rake spec` - Run unit tests
-`rake upload` - Upload the CloudFormation templates to s3 `rake apply` - Deploy the CloudFormation templates
+`rake upload` - Upload the CloudFormation templates to s3 `rake update` - Save required outputs from DependencyStack to .env.dependencies.<ENVIRONMENT>
+`rake apply` - Deploy the CloudFormation templates

 ## Stack configuration